8 Money-Saving Secrets Home Depot Employees Want You to Know

 You can rent tools instead of buying them

 When it comes to expensive tools, why buy when you can rent?
 Home Depot offers rentals on everything from drain cleaners and floor finishers to tractors and chip shredders.
 You’ll pay a fraction of the price, and won’t need to clear out space in your garage for the new gadget when you’re done.
+These home items at Home Depot will also save you money.

 There are free DIY workshops